|A Bradley & Hubbard Rayo Hurricane Lamp.|

 Another advantage of the LED bulbs over the CFLs is the physical shape of the bulb.

-This old tin lamp required a bulb that supported a shade, which the Phillips LED could do.
+This old tin lamp required a bulb that supported a shade.

 |One LED bulb that "focused " light too brightly upward on many fixtures worked perfectly in this hurricane style lamp.|

 |Old lamps can be saved from landfills; less electricity is consumed by a house.|